miurahr/omegat-markdown-plugin/README.md

-= Markdown filter plugin for OmegaT
+# Markdown filter plugin for OmegaT

+Here is an incomplete implementation of OmegaT plugin which support Markdown document for translation.